 Stimulants come in many kinds and forms.
 They are drugs often prescribed to people who are in need of increased mental function, alertness, and improved physical performance.
 Since these drugs are known to boost energy, many people also experience feelings of euphoria under their influence, making the substance a culprit for habit-forming behaviors.

 If you or a loved one are showing signs of stimulant abuse, one of the first steps is to identify the drug.
-Below, you will find a comprehensive guide of the most well-known stimulants’ physical appearance plus how to get help for substance abuse.
+Below, you will find a comprehensive guide of the most well-known stimulants’ physical appearance plus how to get help for substance use disorder.

 What Do Stimulants Look Like?